Measles

 - Who and where are the vulnerable people?

-- Are children in the affected community vaccinated for measles or not?
+- Are most children in the community vaccinated against measles?

 Volunteer actions